LeanKit-Labs/seriate/README.md

 		},
 		param3Name: "param3Value"
 	},
+	multiple: false,
+	bulkLoadTable: {
+		name: "TableToBulkLoad",
+		columns: {
+			id: {
+				type: sql.INT,
-	multiple: false
+				nullable: false
+			},
+			name: {
+				type: sql.NVARCHAR(100),
+				nullable: true
 			}
+		},
+		rows: [
+			{
+				id: 246,
+				name: "Teddy Pendergrass"
+			},
+			...
+		]
+	}
+}
 ```

-You can only use *one* of the three sql-related fields: `query`, `procedure` or `preparedSql`.
+You can only use *one* of the four sql-related fields: `query`, `procedure`, `preparedSql`, or `bulkLoadTable`.
 The module infers from which one you use as to how it should execute (and it's checked in that order).
-If your query takes params, you can provide a `params` object, where each key represents a parameter name and the value can be an object that provides the `val` and `type` (types are pulled from the `mssql` module), or the value can be a primitive value which will be passed as the paramter value.
+If your query takes params, you can provide a `params` object, where each key represents a parameter name and the value can be an object that provides the `val` and `type` (types are pulled from the `mssql` module), or the value can be a primitive value which will be passed as the parameter value.
 If multiple recordsets are expected from a `query` or `preparedSql`, set the `multiple` field to `true`.
 Multiple recordsets are automatically supported when executing a stored procedure.
 (NOTE: if you use multiple recordsets, your result set for a step will be an array of records sets (i.e. - nested arrays), rather than an array of a single record set).

+If you need to bulk load a table, you can do that with the `bulkLoadTable` option.
+Just specify the `name` of the table to load, definitions of `columns` keyed by name, and an array of `rows` as shown above.
+Each column must have a `type` and may optionally have a `nullable` boolean, which must match the nullability of the corresponding database column.
+If you omit `nullable` for a column, it is assumed to be `true`.
+If the table does not exist, it will be created.
+If you need to bulk load a temporary table, just specify a name with a `#` at the beginning of its name.
+In this case you must use a transaction context instead of a plain context.
+The temporary table will automatically be dropped at the end of the transaction.
+The result for a `bulkLoadTable` step is the number of rows inserted.

 The `end` method of a `SqlContext` instance takes a callback which receives a `sets` argument.
 The `sets` argument contains the dataset(s) from each step (using the step `alias` as the property name).
 The `error` method allows you to pass a callback that will receive an error notfication if anything fails.
 Note that calling `end` or `error` is what *starts* the unit of work handled by the context.